 Camden Mart is a community store located in North Minneapolis that is also home to Great American Pizza and the Mini Olympic Café.
 This store, along with many local businesses, has lost lots of business because of the COVID-19 lockdown.
-Also, the vandalism and violence in Minneapolis have scared some customers away.
+Additionally, the vandalism and violence in Minneapolis have scared some customers away.
 However, Camden Mart has another reason to blame for its financial hit.

 Before any results came back from the fingerprinting tests, Camden Mart was robbed again, by the same two people.
 Joe was not present, but around 9 o’clock received a call from Alicia, an employee at the store and the mom of the teenager who was held hostage in the first robbery.
 The robbers pointed a gun to her head while Joe rushed over.
 After the robbers emptied the registers, they exited the store right as Joe pulled up.
-He saw them go into the house right next to the store and waited by the entrance of the house until the police got there.
+He saw them go into the house directly next to the store and waited by the entrance of the house until the police got there.

-Again, the cops came very quickly.
-Joe told them where the robbers were and backup came.
+Again, the cops came quickly.
+Joe told them where the robbers were and backup arrived.
 According to Joe, there were 25 swat cars that surrounded the house.
 However, not one officer went into the building.
 They were waiting for a warrant that never came.
 The cars stayed for a couple of hours before they left around midnight, not having entered the building.